-Covid-19 coronavirus: What's next for the multi-billion dollar wage subsidy scheme?
+Covid 19 coronavirus: What's next for the multi-billion dollar wage subsidy scheme?

 Starting at 9am today, businesses which have suffered a 40 per cent Covid-19 related loss in revenue will be eligible for the lump-sum payment.

-Finance Minister Grant Robertson – who expects 230,000 businesses would be eligible for the extended scheme – has heralded the policy a success so far, saying it has saved thousands of jobs.
+Robertson – who expects 230,000 businesses would be eligible for the extended scheme – has heralded the policy a success so far, saying it has saved thousands of jobs.

-"Eighty-nine per cent of businesses said the wage subsidy meant they would be able to keep operating for the foreseeable future, and only six per cent said they intended to make staff redundant in the next few months."
+"Eighty-nine per cent of businesses said the wage subsidy meant they would be able to keep operating for the foreseeable future, and only 6 per cent said they intended to make staff redundant in the next few months."

+Robertson told Newstalk ZB's Mike Hosking the scheme had given companies breathing space.
+"We said on the very first day we wouldn't be able to save every job and every business, but we believe it's done the job of cushioning the blow of a totally unprecedented one in 100-year shock."

+Robertson said he could understand Prime Minister Jacinda Ardern's anger at The Warehouse, which announced more than 1000 jobs could go, after it took up the wage subsidy scheme.

 As well as small businesses taking up the scheme, bigger international companies have also received payments.